 Does insurance cover mental health?

-If your insurance plan falls under the Mental Health Parity and Addiction Act (and since the ACA, most health plans do), your insurance company is required to cover mental health treatment.
+If your insurance plan falls under the Mental Health Parity and Addiction Act (and most health plans do), your insurance company is required to cover mental health treatment.
 In addition to the federal requirements, many states have additional rules that apply to mental health care, expanding the reach of the federal law.

 As with any treatment plan, however, your insurer can review the medical necessity of the treatment and decide whether to approve future visits.